 Mission of the Faculty

-Horticultural plants are a very important part of human environment, human diet and are used in a natural medicine as a remedy against many civilization diseases.
+Horticultural plants are a very important part of the human environment, human diet and are used in a natural medicine as a remedy against many civilization diseases.

 The faculty of Horticulture and Landscape Architecture aims at providing students with a comprehensive knowledge of modern horticulture, including growing and postharvest technologies of horticultural crops grown in temperate climate - vegetable crops, medicinal plants, fruits, ornamental plants, knowledge of integrated pest management, pro-ecological production, biotechnological methods, landscape protection, etc.